History of rail transportation in the United States: Technology

 The B&O established its Mount Clare Shops in Baltimore in 1829.
 This was the first railroad manufacturing facility in the U.S., and the company built locomotives, railroad cars, iron bridges and other equipment there.
-Following the B&O example, U.S. railroad companies soon became self-sufficient, as thousands of domestic machine shops turned out products and thousands of inventors and tinkerers improved the equipment.
+Following the B&O example, railroad companies became self-sufficient as thousands of domestic machine shops turned out products, and thousands of inventors and tinkerers improved the equipment.

 Rail manufacturing

-In general, U.S. railroad companies imported technology from Britain in the 1830s, particularly strap iron rails, as there were no rail manufacturing facilities in the United States at that time.
+In general, U.S. railroad companies imported technology from Britain in the 1830s, particularly strap iron rails, as there were no rail manufacturing facilities in the U.S. at that time.
 Heavy iron "T" rails were first manufactured in the U.S. in the mid-1840s at Mount Savage, Maryland and Danville, Pennsylvania.
 This improved rail design permitted higher train speeds and more reliable operation.
-Discovery of high-quality iron ores in the mid-19th century, particularly in the Great Lakes region, led to the fabrication of better-quality rails.
+Discovery of high-quality iron ores in the mid-19th century, particularly in the Iron Range, led to the fabrication of better-quality rails.

 Steel rails began to replace iron later in the 19th century.
 Several railroads imported steel rails from England in the 1860s, and the first commercially available steel rails in the U.S. were manufactured in 1867 at the Cambria Iron Works in Johnstown, Pennsylvania.
 By the mid-1880s U.S. railroads were using more steel rails than iron in building new or replacement tracks.